 This posture indicates anxiety.
 You’re either crossed about something, or at someone, possibly the other person(s) with you.
 You’re closing off yourself from the others, indicating a lack of trust in others, or even yourself

-To learn more about body language, and how you can use business image consulting solutions for more success at work, contact me now.
+To learn more about body language, and for more success at work, contact me now.